 The Eclipse Edje Project

 MicroEJ was very proud to attend EclipseCon France as a premium sponsor to present the Eclipse Edje project.
-We, at MicroEJ, love to attend EclipseCon each year to meet the Eclipse community members and get useful feedback on our solutions and demos.
-These events are also great opportunities for us to encourage new contributors to join various Eclipse projects through the Eclipse Foundation.
+Each year MicroEJ, attend EclipseCon to meet the Eclipse community members and get useful feedback on our solutions and demos.
+This is also a great opportunitiy to encourage new contributors to join various Eclipse projects through the Eclipse Foundation.

 As an Eclipse IDE user, we have been strongly involved in the Eclipse Community for a long time.
 We joined the Eclipse IoT Working Group a while ago and took the lead on the Eclipse Edje open source project.
 We officially presented the project to the Eclipse Community in the US first, at EclipseCon North America in Reston, Virginia, and more recently at EclipseCon France in Toulouse.

 Eclipse Edje: the software foundations for IoT devices

 Eclipse Edje aims at defining the software foundations for IoT devices.
 The project is ambitious yet the idea is simple.

 The Internet of Things landscape is made of devices connected to the cloud.
 Microcontrollers (or MCUs) are particularly adapted to IoT devices because they are small, low-cost, low-power.
 They are also especially designed for running software in resource-constrained environments: low memory (typically KB), flash (typically MB) and frequency (typically MHz).

 In the other hand, IoT devices require building blocks, standards and frameworks.
 Developers often implement these technologies with the Java language because it is largely used in the cloud, server, PC, and mobile sides.

 Thus, to make these technologies suitable for IoT, developers needed a scalable and tiny software platform supporting microcontrollers, and enabling them to code with the Java language.
 This was the beginning of the Eclipse Edje project.